GRAPHIC-Take Five: Skip, stop or go?

-June 9 (Reuters) - It's a week of the central bank heavies with the U.S. Federal Reserve, European Central Bank and Bank of Japan meeting.
+June 12 (Reuters) - It's a week of meetings of central bank heavies, with the U.S. Federal Reserve, European Central Bank and Bank of Japan all due to announce decisions.

-The Fed is tipped to stop with rate hikes (for now), the ECB, to keeping going (for now), while the BOJ remains in stop mode (for now).
+The Fed is tipped to stop its rate increases, for now, the ECB, to keeping going, for now, while the BOJ remains in stop mode, for now.
 U.S. inflation numbers, Chinese data and a crunch moment for UBS and Credit Suisse means there's plenty happening.

 Here's a look at the week ahead in markets from Li Gu in Shanghai, Kevin Buckland in Tokyo, Ira Iosebashvili in New York, Yoruk Bahceli in Amsterdam, and Noele Illien in Zurich.